iperkeno/KICAD-Circuit-Simulation/README.md

 * For named nets, use global labels instead of local labels.
   The reason for this is that in the netlists, global identifiers will be used as-is but local labels get text prepended to the name—which makes it hard for you to remember/guess what the full identifier is.

+### Netlist name precautions

+Many software tools that use netlists do not accept spaces in the component names, pins, nets or other informations.
+Avoid using spaces in labels, or names and value fields of components or their pins to ensure maximum compatibility.

+In the same way, special characters other than letters and numbers can cause problems.
+Note that this limitation is not related to Eeschema, but to the netlist formats that can then become untranslatable to software that uses netlist files.
+PSPICE netlists

 ## Run a circuit simulation
 `Select Tools > Simulator` from main menu and you will see the Spice Simulator window appear.